-As lawyers, we understand the litigation process, and we can provide support before, during and after disputes.
-Our clients rely on us to ethically uncover admissible evidence, or to provide them with crucial information that will help shape their strategy in the courtroom or around the negotiation table.
-We provide the information that matters most by reviewing open source information, client documentation and identifying and tracking down the witnesses who may prove most knowledgeable and sympathetic to our clients’ needs.
-Our clients know that we have an uncompromising attitude to abiding by the law, and will handle their matters with the utmost discretion.
+As lawyers, we understand the litigation process and we can provide support before, during and after disputes.
+Our clients rely on us to ethically uncover admissible evidence or to provide them with crucial information that will help shape their strategy in the courtroom or during settlement negotiations.
+We provide the information that matters most by reviewing open-source information and client documentation, as well as identifying and tracking down the witnesses who may prove most useful to our clients’ needs.
+We have an uncompromising attitude to abiding by the law and the rules of professional responsibility.

 Among the services we provide:

-§ Determine assets of potential counterparties prior to bringing suit
+- Determine assets of potential counterparties or to enforce a judgment

-For more information on how we assist litigators before, during and after litigation, please see our three-part series for InsideCounsel.
-Part One: "Locate the Right People Before You Start Litigation."
-Part Two: "3 Reasons Litigators Might Need Fact-Finding Help During a Trial."
-Part Three: "5 Tips When Searching for Assets."
+For more information on how we assist litigators before, during and after litigation, please see our series for InsideCounsel (subscription required):